userver-framework/userver/scripts/docs/en/userver/tutorial/json_to_yaml.md

 The userver framework allows to use it's non-coroutine parts by using the `userver-universal` CMake target.
 It provides usefull utilities like utils::FastPimpl, utils::TrivialBiMap,
-@ref md_en_userver_formats "JSON and YAML formats", utils::AnyMovable, cache::LruMap and many other utilities.
+@ref scripts/docs/en/userver/formats.md "JSON and YAML formats", utils::AnyMovable, cache::LruMap and many other utilities.
 See the content of userver/universal/include directory for a whole list of functions and classes.